outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - even if a structure maintains a particular function, its other metadata like adjacent interaction/change types & intents may change with the structure change
     - intent topologies dont necessarily match metadata of function topologies
     - interaction of interface object topologies as a source of variance reduction

-  - why structural analysis of components (like cell shape/surface) is insufficient as a predictor of functionality
-    - it's missing info about:
-      - components
-        - other/possible components & their structures (other possible pathogens, foreign cell types, in other ratios/positions)
-          - other/possible components with similar/contradictory shapes that might be interfering
-            - like similar receptor/binding shapes that leave no room for the cell type being examined
-        - internal cell components not measured or formed unless found in a particular environment context
-      - change types
-        - changes to the host system structure (like nerve damage)
-        - changes to forces governing change (like motion, as blood flow) in the host system structure
-        - not measurable info
-          - hidden non-structural variables (like blood flow/pressure, electrical effects, or prior exposure to nutrients like vitamin d triggering timers) or variable sets with similar net effects (activated lifecycle)
-          - distortions commonly found in different cell types with same structure bc of different positions
-          - functional implementation differences
-            - different cell types have different method of achieving the same function using the same components, in a structure that varies within the data set but not enough to indicate different method
-        - component interaction dynamics
-          - interaction level
-            - cells with same structure might operate on different interaction levels, given different position/system
-          - structures of interaction object components
-            - a cell with equivalent DNA might encounter 'jumping gene' functionality in one system position, where an equivalent cell in another position would not
-          - determining interaction attributes/functions
-            - like how attributes like aggressiveness might be determined by missing info (indicating why one cell type would succeed at binding & another of a similar/equivalent structure would not)
-        - limit/threshold dynamics
-          - sample data might leave out variation in the form of determining cell type attributes like size above a threshold with emerging behaviors, or potential to change that attribute triggered by the environment
-        - state dynamics
-          - false equivalence: structure might be measured at two equivalent states across two different cell type lifecycles (like evolutionary paths or distortion patterns), giving illusion of equivalent structures
-        - system dynamics
-          - structural metadata (like position, which determines local system & adjacent cells/functionality)
-          - invalidating functionality
-            - system that deletes duplicates, where a particular cell type is handled second bc of some attribute (like size, indicating it needs to be broken down first), so its always found to be the duplicate & is deleted
-          - functionality that is activated in environments & not obvious with structural analysis
-            - like a function that folds dna/proteins in a way that has more errors than other folding function in a particular environment
-        - sequential dynamics
-          - exposure to a pathogen might trigger a function in response to a cell type with a minor distortion that becomes determining in edge conditions

-  - structure standardization (applying structure to structure to generate a particular structure/format)
-    - translating structures into vectors
-      - many vector structures can represent interface structures
-      - example of selecting a vector structure to represent an interface structure on a particular interface, applying structure to indicate metadata about structures
-        - example: causal loop
-          - standard network structure translation: vectors to indicate direction of cause
-          - relevant network structure translation: vectors of influence degree away from hub cause & other cause structures

-  - variables of the network include structures emerging from or embedded in algorithms/structures

-    - core structures
-      - change types
-        - difference type
-      - agency types
-      - cause types (influence/power of structures)
-      - structures
-        - sequence (embedded concept of 'time' in structural interface)
-        - list (unique index)

-    - structures applied to these core structures to generate conceptual structures in neural networks
-      - alternative cause: change applied to causal structures at training & prediction time
-      - organization: difference type index
-      - agency/govt: decisions about change types to apply

-        - structures applied to agency objects like decisions (such as subsets/alternates) & other conceptual structures (like time)

-          - sub-decisions
-            - structures of neural networks with delayed sub-decisions
-              - conditionally activated cell structures with enough info to make a sub-decision
-            - structures applied to decisions can generate networks with other decision structures than 'consensus voting'
-              - govt structures/algorithms
-                - organization structures are a structural version of govt (agent-based) decision-making
-              - finding the level of 'agency' to apply to a network is possible with problem complexity identification
-                - apply agency: delegating decisions to subsets/groups/layers of cells to delay change decisions to another point in time

-          - alternative decisions
-            - decisions are a 'selection/identification/filtering' problem about a possible change type (like direction) to consider/implement
-            - structures of neural networks exploring alternative variable structures & alternate decisions rather than the stated problem decision or default variable structure (identify direct causation, filter out non-directly causative variables)
-              - alternative decisions
-                - finding root cause
-                - solving a proxy problem

-          - decision (change-filtering problem-solving) times

-            - standard time points: training time, data gathering/processing/standardization time, decision/prediction time, re-training/update time, parameter selection/update time
-              - sub time points: activation time, pooling time, aggregation time, filtering time

-            - optional points where decisions can be injected
-              - decisions:
-                - network-level decisions: continue learning, select prediction answer
-                - structural decisions: change direction, identify threshold, ignore info
-                - meta decisions: delegate/delay decisions, consider alternative decisions
-              - time where decision is clear/final/starts to emerge
-              - time where direction change decision is made
-              - time where more info/time is identified as necessary
-              - time where decision is identified as not answerable
-              - time where alternatives are identified, assigned probability, filtered out
-              - time where possible routes to an answer are identified (what structure of variable values like 'ranges' can produce a clear answer)
-              - time where possible decisions remaining are identified (and conditional remaining decisions if a change is applied)
-              - time to check for a structure in the difference type index

-  - the most useful patterns will be:
-    - cross-interface patterns: patterns linking interface objects
-      - patterns of interface components that link all interfaces:
-        - error patterns
-      - patterns of interface object links
-        - change trajectories of randomness
-    - system patterns: which unite other structures and form an interim structure in between meaning and an agent
-    - core patterns & core interface components that can build other components
-      - patterns in core interface components, like change/difference patterns

-  - errors are a difference type in a specific structure (between expected/actual values) so theyre useful as example core problem signals
-      - stacking errors may be a better way to frame problems than other interfaces
-        - the level of randomness captured by the error structure
-        - errors can function as limits as well as difference types building a problem structure

   - design an optimal sorting structure for general interface queries to apply to problems manually